Utsavj06/MicroFront-Ecom/Readme.md

 For MicroFrontEnd Application, I used create-mf-app to build the Application with React and Javascript.

-Here I Used Static Product List as Array of Object containing Details of Product which You can find in Code in Product List Aplication's Assets inside of src folder.
+Here I Used Static Product List as Array of Object containing Details of Product which You can find in Code of Product-List Aplication's Assets inside of src folder.

 I also used shared key in Module Federation so that the react Library Only Loads for 1 Time.